openenclave/openenclave/samples/file-encryptor/README.md

 # The File-Encryptor Sample

-OE SDK comes with a default crypto support library that supports a [subset of the open sources mbedTLS](https://github.com/openenclave/openenclave/blob/master/docs/MbedtlsSupport.md) library.
-This sample demonstrates how to perform simple file cryptographic operations inside an enclave using mbedTLS library.
+This sample demonstrates how to perform simple file cryptographic operations inside an enclave using OpenSSL 3.

 It has the following properties:

 - Written in C++
 - Show how to encrypt and decrypt data inside an enclave
 - Show how to derive a key from a password string using [PBKDF2](https://en.wikipedia.org/wiki/PBKDF2)
-- Use AES mbedTLS API to perform encryption and decryption
+- Use the OpenSSL EVP API to perform AES-256-CBC encryption and decryption
-- Use the following OE APIs
+- Use OpenSSL APIs for PBKDF2 key derivation, random generation, and SHA-256 hashing
-  - mbedtls_aes_setkey_*
-  - mbedtls_aes_crypt_cbc
-  - mbedtls_pkcs5_pbkdf2_hmac
-  - mbedtls_ctr_drbg_random
-  - mbedtls_entropy_*
-  - mbedtls_ctr_drbg_*
-  - mbedtls_sha256_*
 - Also runs in OE simulation mode

 ## Host application

-This sample is relatively straightforward, It's all about the use of the mbedTLS library.
+This sample is relatively straightforward.
+It demonstrates using OpenSSL inside an enclave.

 ![Sample components diagram](diagram.png)